Bad Aibling Rail Accident

 The rescue operation involved a total of approximately 700 emergency service workers, including 180 firefighters, 215 Bavarian State Police officers, 50 Federal Police officers, 30 federal civil protection employees of Technisches Hilfswerk, and 200 rescuers from the Bavarian Red Cross, including water rescue and mountain rescue units.
 A total of 11 helicopters took part in the rescue efforts.
 Air ambulances from both Germany and Austria were used to transport the injured to hospitals.

-The site of the accident was difficult to reach because it lies between the Stuckholz forest and the canalised Mangfall river (Mangfallkanal).
+The site of the crash was difficult to reach because it lies between the Stuckholz forest and the canalised Mangfall river (Mangfallkanal).
 This made rescue work more difficult because rescue workers had to be transported by boat and casualty extraction supported by air ambulance.
 Injured people were extracted by boat to the opposite bank of the river.

 Recovery operation